lucaswaldburger/generative_agents_in_dynamic_envs/grid_gen/README.md

 │   │   ├── converse.py
 │   │   ├── execute.py
 │   │   ├── perceive.py
-│   │   ├── plan.py
+│   │   ├── plan.py                    # this one includes the parser for the high level planner commands, astar planner for low level planning
 │   │   ├── reflect.py                 # a bit tricky this one - get memories and conversation and make decisios
 │   │   └── retrieve.py                # a bit
 │   ├── memory
 │   │   ├── associative_memory.py   # get the core long term memory, the one printed on sim_outputs
-│   │   ├── scratch.py              # gets all the different elements about the persona described in the .json file │   │   └── spatial_memory.py       # this sould get info about what the agent remembers about the environemnt, objects, etc │   └── promp_templates             # we want to create all the parser files ├── README.md
+│   │   ├── scratch.py              # gets all the different elements about the persona described in the .json file │   │   └── spatial_memory.py       # this sould get info about what the agent remembers about the environemnt, objects, etc │   └── prompt_templates             # we want to create all the parser files to pass the LLM stuff ├── README.md
 ├── requirements.txt
-└── sim_outputs             # we want to output here the memories the person creates
+└── sim_outputs             # we want to output here the memories the person creates, not implemented yet

 ```